-In respect of all matters, cases will only be considered after 28 days have elapsed in exceptional circumstances.
+For all matters, cases will only be considered after 28 days have elapsed in exceptional circumstances.
 Again, an appropriate balance must be struck between the competing interests here.
 'Out of time' requests are discussed further below.

 2. Any potential impact on disciplinary proceedings (and any other proceedings) and any views you may have on managing any such impacts